DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/void-declarations.md

 When a declaration is voided, its resulting state depends on the state it was in prior to the void action:

 * **Submitted, Eligible, Payable:** If a declaration is in a `submitted`, `eligible`, `payable` or `ineligible` state, voiding it will transition the declaration to a `voided` state with no further action required.
 It effectively nullifies the declaration.
-It will likely be marked as `voided` on any internal DfE listings or reports related to its original intended statement period, but it won't appear as a `payable` item.
+The declaration won't appear as a `payable` item and remains associated with the same statement it was originally on.
+It is not moved to a different statement.
+It will be marked as `voided` on any internal DfE listings or reports related to its original intended statement period.
 * **Paid:** If a declaration has already been `paid`, voiding it will transition the declaration to an `awaiting_clawback` state.
-This signifies that the funds paid out for this declaration need to be recouped by DfE, typically by being deducted from a future payment to the Lead provider.
-The clawback will be detailed on that future statement.
+This signifies that the funds paid out for this declaration need to be recouped by DfE, typically by being deducted from a future statement to the Lead provider.
+The declaration is then moved to that future statement which is the latest open output statement for the Lead provider.
+By the time DfE "freezes" that next available financial statement, declarations in `awaiting_clawback` state, will transition to `clawed_back`.

+## Impact of awaiting clawback on statement attachment

+As mentioned above, when a paid declaration is `voided`, it enters an `awaiting_clawback` state.
+The key point here is its attachment to statements:

+* The declaration is marked for clawback.
+* It is attached to the latest output statement (or the next one to be generated) via the `clawback_statement_id`.
+This ensures that the overpayment is reconciled in the upcoming payment cycle.

+This distinction is important: for a non-paid voided declaration, the state will be `voided`, and the `statement_id` will remain the original statement, and `clawback_statement_id` will be null, while for a paid-then-voided declaration (`awaiting_clawback`), it is effectively moved to the newest statement for the purpose of financial reconciliation (the clawback) and the `clawback_statement_id` field would be populated with the ID of the statement on which the clawback will be processed.

+This mechanism ensures accurate financial accounting, allowing the DfE to manage payments and reclaim funds correctly when declarations are voided after payment has occurred.

 ## Interactions